spinnaker/spinnaker.io/content/en/docs/setup/other_config/server-group-launch-settings/aws-ec2/launch-templates.md

   </tbody>
 </table>

-### Diversified Server Groups with Launch Templates
+### Additional Features
-Enabling launch templates in Clouddriver also unlocks additional features offered by Amazon EC2 Auto Scaling that could be helpful for use cases like:
+Enabling launch template support also unlocks additional features offered by Amazon EC2 Auto Scaling that facilitate diversified server groups:

+* Multiple instance types
-* create Server Groups with flexible instance configuration.
-For example, multiple instance types, a combination of purchase options (On-Demand / Spot) in order to tap into multiple Spot capacity pools.
+* Multiple purchase options (On-Demand / Spot) with proportion control
-* use instance weighting to specify the relative weight of each instance type, to count towards the desired capacity of the group.
-* allow AWS to optimize instance allocation by using allocation strategies.
-* optimize by capacity but prioritize the list of instance types provided to indicate preference.
-* maintain a consistent baseline of On-Demand capacity and use Spot in remaining capacity for cost savings.
+* Allocation strategies
+* Capacity rebalancing

-* follow [AWS recommended best practices for EC2 Spot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html) for a better user experience.
+Follow [AWS recommended best practices for EC2 Spot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html) to improve your experience with EC2 Spot.

-#### Motivation to diversify instances in your Server Group
+Motivation to diversify instances in your Server Group:
-* Reduce probability of [InsufficientInstanceCapacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) exceptions with flexible instance configuration.

 * Reduce costs by diversifying instances across purchase options and Spot allocation strategies.
 See AWS docs to learn more about [how to use Spot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html).
 * Reduce costs and optimize resources with instance weighting.
 * Enhance availability by deploying your application across multiple instance types running in multiple Availability Zones.
-* Maintain desired Spot capacity by proactively augmenting your fleet with a new Spot instance from an optimal pool before a running instance is interrupted by EC2, by enabling [capacity rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/capacity-rebalance.html).
+* Enhance availability by proactively augmenting your fleet with a new Spot instance from an optimal pool, before a running instance is interrupted by EC2, by enabling [capacity rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/capacity-rebalance.html).
+* Reduce probability of [InsufficientInstanceCapacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) exceptions with flexible instance configuration.

 Using one or more parameters in the table below will automatically create Server Groups with the instance diversification configuration specified, and will use AWS defaults for the parameters not specified.
 Note that a number of these parameters complement each other.
 So, combining them can greatly enhance your AWS experience.